vzherebetskyi/react-redux-task/README.md

 #### index.js
 Starting point of the react app.
 Has store and route setup.
 #### components
-Currently only `layouts` has been added.
-But things like error toast, notifications, sidebar etc can also be added as components here.
+Currently `layouts`, FilterBlock and several other reusable components have been added.
 #### pages
 Here is where the web app resides.
-It has been divided into different folders as per a feature.
-Currently has `App` and `Counter` folders.
+It has been divided into different folders as per a page.
+Currently has `ArticlesList` and `NotFound` pages.
 #### redux
 Has store definition, reducers, actionTypes and actions.

-### Counter App
-This app is accessible on route `/counter` and has a basic counter for increment, decrement and reset option.
-It uses counterActions and counterReducer and has end to end example on how to use it with actions and reducers.

-### Things to add:
-1. ajax example
-2. bootstrap integration
-3. better routing setup
-4. testing setup
+#### services
+Has the implementation of main requests made to the API.